aboffa/CoCo-trie/README.md

 - https://www.tpc.org/tpcds/
 - http://pizzachili.dcc.uchile.cl/texts/dna/

-To preprocess the dataset and get the shortest prefix of every string that distinguishes it from the other strings run `build/generate_no_suffixes <filename>`.
+To preprocess the dataset and get the shortest prefix of every string that distinguishes it from the other strings run `script/preprocess_dataset.py`.

-To get 12-mers from `dna` dataset execute the code in the script `extract_k_mers.py`.
+To get 12-mers from `dna` dataset execute the code in the script `script/extract_k_mers.py`.

 ## Run the tests 🛫